matter-labs/zksync-era/docs/specs/the_hyperchain/1_shared_bridge.md

 - `BridgehubMailbox` routes messages to the Diamond proxy’s Mailbox facet based on chainID

-  - Same as the current zkVM [Mailbox](https://github.com/matter-labs/era-contracts/blob/main/ethereum/contracts/zksync/facets/Mailbox.sol), just with chainId,
+  - Same as the current zkEVM [Mailbox](https://github.com/matter-labs/era-contracts/blob/main/ethereum/contracts/zksync/facets/Mailbox.sol), just with chainId,
   - Ether needs to be deposited and withdrawn from here.